 - Employee discount programs

-Training for entry-level correctional officers consists of a five-week Basic Correctional Officer Training program, which is taught at the Georgia Department of Corrections – State Offices South in Forsyth, Georgia.
+Training for entry-level correctional officers consists of a five-week Basic Correctional Officer Training program, which is taught at the Georgia Department of Corrections – Northeast Georgia Corrections Academy in Alto, Georgia.
 BCOT is a paramilitary-style training on the fundamentals of becoming a correctional officer.
 Prior to supervising offenders, officers must complete this extensive five-week training program; training includes the use of firearms, unarmed self-defense, and first aid; as well as instruction in understanding inmate behavior.

 Officers must be available to work any shift, including weekends and holidays.
 Regardless of assignment, officers must strictly conform to state and federal law, court rulings, policies and procedures, and standardized rules.